-The markets' positive sentiment subsequent to the announcement for the agreement of Greece's third bailout program, on 13 July 2015, led to the improvement of the Hellenic's Republic credit spreads and the increase of the Greek government securities' market prices that are, subsequent to the announcement, traded at significant higher levels, signaling in parallel the markets' gradual normalization.
-From 30 June 2015 until 30 September 2015, the Group recognized a mark to market gain of € 303 million, deriving from the increase in their market prices.
+The markets' positive sentiment subsequent to the announcement for the agreement of Greece's third bailout program, on 13 July 2015, led to the improvement of the Hellenic's Republic credit spreads and the gradual normalization of the Greek government securities' market prices that are, subsequent to the announcement, traded at significant higher levels.
+As a result, from 30 June 2015 until 30 September 2015, the Group recognized a mark to market gain of € 303 million, deriving from the increase in their market prices.
 Additionally, in the third quarter of 2015, the Group recognized a gain of € 65 million for derivatives with the Greek State.